artlife3/dazed-confused-vagrant-vm/README.md

 ## Required Spec

 * Free Memory Size: 2GB - 4GB
-* HDD Disk free size: 10GB Over
+* HDD Disk free size: 20GB or more
 * Provider is Virtualbox only

 ## How to insall